sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

     \end{array}
     \right.

-A fixed point always exists, let see get the following fixed point :
+Up to replace the substitution by a power, a fixed point always exists.
+Here we have the following unique fixed point:

 :math:`abaababaabaababaababaabaababaabaababaaba...`